joachimth/PhantomSDR-Plus_docker/README.md

 ## Benchmarks
 - Ryzen 5 2600 - All Cores - RX888 MKii with 64MHZ Sample Rate, 32MHZ IQ takes up 38-40% - per User it takes about nothing, 50 Users dont even take 1% of the CPU.
-- RX 580 - RX888 MKII with 64MHZ Sample Rate, 32MHZ IQ takes up 28-35% - same as the Ryzen per User it takes about nothing
+- RX 580 - RX888 MKII with 64MHZ Sample Rate, 32MHZ IQ takes up 28-35% - same as the Ryzen per User it takes about nothing (should handle many)

 ## Screenshots